gareiner1/GreenFields/readme.txt

-RESUBMIT

--WASD to move frog
+-WASD to move
--Arrow keys to control camera
+-Arrow keys shoot
--Space to shoot

 Compiled and developed on Windows 7